ClimateImpactLab/pyCIAM/README.md

 * `execute_pyciam`: This is the end-to-end function that represents the most likely entrypoint for users.
 All other public functions are called by this one.
 * `create_surge_lookup`: Creates a lookup table that can be leveraged to build a 2D linear spline function for calculating damages from extreme sea levels.
 This can drastically reduce computational expense required for simulation on large ensembles of sea level rise trajectories.
 * `load_ciam_inputs`: An I/O function to load SLIIDERS-like input data, storm surge damage lookup table (if specified), model parameters, and process/format these data for inclusion in pyCIAM.
-* `load_diaz_inputs`: A similar function to load a preprocessed SLIIDERS-like input dataset that is generated from the same input data used in Diaz 2016.
-This is used to generate comparisons to the Diaz 2016 results within Depsky et al. 2023.
 * `calc_costs`: This is the main computation engine in pyCIAM.
 It computes costs for all cost types, regions, years, socioeconomic and SLR trajectories, and adaptation case.
 It does *not* compute the optimal adaptation case, which must be computed afterward, for reasons described below.
 * `select_optimal_case`: This function calculates the optimal adaptation choice for a given region and returns the associated costs and NPV.